Thanks to our local volunteers for their time and involvement supporting the community! Are you looking to join them and give back to your community?

 Youth looking for leadership opportunities?
 Join a teen volunteer program

-The Redwood City Downtown Library has opportunities for teens to help select and put on teen programs in the Teen Center.
+The Redwood City Downtown Library has opportunities for teens to help select and put on teen programs at the Teen Center.
 Find more information here, or contact email@example.com.

 REDWOOD CITY YOUTH

-The Police Activities League runs programs for education enrichment, sports, health and fitness, and leadership mentoring that afford youth the values, assets and skills to succeed.
+The Police Activities League runs programs for educational enrichment, sports, health and fitness, and leadership mentoring that afford youth the values, assets, and skills to succeed.
 You can help by donating to the program or by being a PAL (volunteer).
 Learn more here.

 YOUTH & TEEN ADVISORY BOARD

 The Youth & Teen Advisory Boards offer teens a chance to speak up on issues that concern themselves and their peers.
 The Youth Advisory Board members are 6th, 7th and 8th graders; the Teen Advisory Board is for high school students.
 Learn more.

 Love the outdoors?
 Choose a clean-up or tree-planting event in your neighborhood!

 CityTrees is a volunteer group that promotes and supports urban forestry efforts in Redwood City.
 CityTrees works with the Redwood City Public Works Department to plant and maintain trees along Redwood City’s streets, at schools, and on other publicly owned property.
 Visit CityTrees.org to get more information on volunteer opportunities.

 The Pride and Beautification Committee promotes the quality of life in Redwood City by creating, participating in, and supporting activities and programs that improve the physical and aesthetic environment of our community.
 The Pride and Beautification Committee meets the first Wednesday of February, May, August, and November, at 8 a.m. at City Hall.
 The public is encouraged to attend.
 Resources are available through the City Manager's office, 650-780-7207.